I recently had the opportunity to visit Planet F.

 Almost before I could blink my eyes, The MPs took hold of the children, and with enormous strength and skill, broke their necks in one swift movement.
 Then, using their small medical kit, they proceeded to dismember the body completely, laying the torso on the ground, crisscrossing the dismembered arms and legs on top, and capping off the little pile with the head.
 Removing their white coats and laying them next to the pile, the MPs moved away and joined the surrounding crowd, disappearing into it’s midst.
 This was all done, as I mentioned, in full view of, and with the full consent of, the entire population of Planet F. The process took less than 10 minutes.

-The young women, the mothers, with blank stares on their faces, now abandoned their dead children and also stepped away into the waiting crowd, to the sound of muted applause.
+The young women, the mothers, with expressionless faces, now abandoned their dead children and also stepped away into the waiting crowd, to the sound of muted applause.
 I will refrain from making any comments here.

 Although the next step in the process seemed macabre and totally unnecessary, I will once again hold my tongue.
 Counters, or certifiers, now came forth to count the individual body parts, making sure that each pile contained a torso, two arms, two legs, and a head.
 The rational for this step was to make sure that no mother secretly carried away a tiny arm, or leg, for sentimental reasons.
 This would have been considered a huge medical risk, and if any harm were to come to one of those mothers there would have been some explaining to do.